Embeint/infuse-sdk/doc/embedded/app_features/tdf.rst

 To enable these use-cases, TDF data can be stored as an "Index Array", where instead of attempting to record timestamps for each individual sample, only the timestamp of the first sample is recorded (accurate to the 15 us resolution), and all future samples are timestamped according to the sample index.
 This mode does not attempt to store the actual sampling frequency.
+It is recommended to log an instance of :c:enumerator:`TDF_IDX_ARRAY_FREQ` or :c:enumerator:`TDF_IDX_ARRAY_PERIOD` with the same base timestamp to record this information.

 When a reading is of this type, an additional 3 byte header is present after the timestamp structure.